Coggeshall: History

 The Black Death hit the abbey hard, with the number of monks and conversi much reduced.
 Revenues across Essex fell to between one third to one half of pre-plague rates; the abbey suffered financially with tenanted and cultivated lands heavily decreased.
 During the Peasants' Revolt of 1381 the Abbey was broken into and pillaged.
 The sheriff of Essex and Hertfordshire, John Sewall, was targeted by rioters at his Coggeshall house, now the Chapel Inn.
 By the early 15th century a new church was begun at the abbey called St Mary's; it was completed by the start of the 16th century but the Dissolution of the Monasteries brought an end to the prosperity of monks.
 In 1530 Abbot Love was demoted with a list of complaints raised against him; though some of them may have been fabricated, it appears that standards at the monastery were dropping.
 It was common practice at the time that abbots unsympathetic to the will of the king were replaced with more favourable ones; in this case Abbot More was supplanted by Dr. T. Leigh.
 Coggeshall survived the Act of Suppression in 1536 and the Abbot of St. Mary Grace's, London, invested in its future.
 However, the political situation was opposed to the monasteries and Coggeshall succumbed in 1538, handed over by Abbot More.
 The monks were sent back to their families or into the community, many becoming priests.
 Abbot Love became vicar of Witham where he stayed until his death in 1559.
 The monastery's possessions and lands, totalling nearly 50,000 acres (200 km^{2}), were seized; King Henry VIII granted them to Sir Thomas Seymour.
 They remained in his possession until 1541 when they were split up.

 In 1086 the Domesday Book had recorded Coggeshall in the hundred of Witham.
-Following the founding of the abbey, the parish came to be administered in two parts: Little Coggeshall, covering the part of the parish south of the River Blackwater, which included the abbey and Coggeshall Hamlet; and Great Coggeshall, covering the part of the parish north of the river, which included the main part of the village and the parish church.
+Following the founding of the abbey, the parish came to be administered in two parts: Little Coggeshall, covering the part of the parish south of the River Blackwater, which included the abbey and Coggeshall Hamlet; and Great Coggeshall, covering the part of the parish north of the river, which included the main part of the Town and the parish church.
 Great Coggeshall became part of the Lexden hundred, whilst Little Coggeshall remained in Witham hundred.
 Coggeshall remained a single parish for ecclesiastical purposes, but Great Coggeshall and Little Coggeshall served as separate civil parishes for the purposes of administering the poor laws.